 - Define one goal: It should be measurable, doable, and specific.
 “I want to get in shape” is too vague.
 “I will walk 2 miles, 5 days a week” is concrete.

 - If quitting smoking is one of your resolutions, take a sip of lemon juice whenever temptation strikes or nibble on sunflower seeds.
 Keep a pencil in your hand to keep it occupied, or play with a yo-yo.

 - Resolved to lose 10 pounds by spring?
-Indulge in a cup of herbal tea to get you through a midday slump or the late-night munchies.
+Indulge in a cup of herbal tea every afternoon to get you through a midday slump—or, the late-night munchies.

 - Any regrets about the past year?
 To help focus on the future, write down your regrets on a scrap of paper and toss it into the fire.
 Janus, the two-faced symbol of the new year, would approve.